 To take care of your blood sugar, all you have to do is prioritize higher fiber sources of whole foods versus foods lower in fiber, such as foods with refined or added sugars, animal products (which dramatically raise insulin), and most processed foods.

-To keep things easy and simple, focus on eating foods that do support your blood sugar instead of focusing on those that don’t.
+To keep things easy and simple, focus on eating foods that do support your blood sugar.
 As you’ll see, there are some pretty delicious plant-based foods and meals you can make with them that support your blood sugar.
 These foods will keep you energized, satisfied, provide your body with vitamins, minerals, fiber, healthy fats, and even some protein too!

 Seeds such as chia, flax, sunflower, pumpkin, hemp, and sesame seeds are powerhouses of nutrition!
 They’re wonderful sources of vitamins, minerals like magnesium, protein, and even iron.
 Take a look at this: chia seeds have 24 percent of your daily magnesium requirements, while animal-based foods have little to none.
 Chia, hemp, and flax are especially high in fiber, with as much as 10-15 grams in two tablespoons.
-All seeds are also rich sources of protein, so as you can see, their complete nutritional profile supports your blood sugar on every single level.
+All seeds are also rich sources of protein.
+So, their complete nutritional profile supports your blood sugar on every single level.
 Aim to add a few tablespoons of these seeds to your meals throughout your day.
 Try them in some yummy oatmeal , a nice smoothie, mixed into a snack, or even sprinkled on soup or salad.

 The cacao bean is thought to be the most abundant source of magnesium in the world.
 It’s also a fantastic source of fiber, iron, and even protein that benefits your blood sugar.
-While you probably it’s not the best idea to eat cacao all day, one or two ounces may go a long way towards lowering your blood sugar fairly quickly.
+While it’s not the best idea to eat cacao all day, one or two ounces go a long way.
 Cacao is also rich in chromium, a mineral that also helps lower blood sugar even further.
 It might also help improve your focus, your mood, and even help you lose some weight!
 Go for cacao powder or nibs in a smoothie, use them in energy bars and bites, stir them into any breakfast porridge of your choice, or come up with your own idea!
 Here’s our favorite 20 Vegan Superfood Recipes Made With Raw Cacao if you need some new ideas!

 Almonds are also another powerhouse of magnesium, fiber, and protein, right alongside seeds like hemp, chia, and flax.
 Almonds contain a particularly higher amount of magnesium than other nuts, with cashews being a close second.
 All nuts, almonds included, are also rich in chromium to assist blood sugar levels even further.
 Go for a handful of raw almonds next time you get the munchies.
 Just a small handful will go a long way to support your blood sugar levels and provide your body with raw nutrition.
 If you want to get a little fancy, these Almond Power Bars with Chocolate Topping make a great snack or pre-workout food on-the-go.
 This homemade almond butter isn’t too shabby either – in fact, it’s a pretty amazing paired with some raw vegan crackers or even a simple apple or banana.